ittybittyapps/android-collection-widget-sample/Readme.md

 For the collection-y stuff (ListView), we call `setRemoteAdapter()` from our `WidgetProvider` class.
 This then ties the `CollectionWidgetService` to the widget.
 That service then reaches out to `CollectionRemoteViewsFactory`, which acts like a `ListAdapter` for our RemoteViews list.
 This adapter then creates and binds the `widget_item.xml` layout

-To update our _collection_ data, we make a call to `appWidgetManager.notifyAppWidgetViewDataChanged`, which is a bit like calling `noitfyDataSetChanged()` on an adaptr.
+To update our _collection_ data, we make a call to `appWidgetManager.notifyAppWidgetViewDataChanged`, which is a bit like calling `noitfyDataSetChanged()` on an adapter.

 The `notifyAppWidgetViewDataChanged()` call triggers the `onDataSetChanged()` callback in `CollectionRemoteViewsFactory`, which is our opportunity to fetch the latest data from our repo, and re-bind the widget's collection view cells.